genesis-community/bosh-genesis-kit/README.md

 ```
 params:
   bosh_network:   bosh
-  bosh_disk_pool: bosh  # Should be at least 50GB
+  bosh_disk_pool: bosh  # Should be at least 50GB for persistent disk
-  bosh_vm_type:   small # Should be at least 1 CPU and 2GB of memory
+  bosh_vm_type:   small # Should be at least 1 CPU, 2GB of memory and 30GB of ephemeral disk
 ```

 [1]: https://bosh.io